fhemsher/SVG-Stars/README.md

 # SVG-Stars
-Windows 10 Stand-Alone Application: Stars &amp; Their Exoplanets - Create/Publish Scalable Vector Graphics Drawings in an interactive universe
+Windows 10 Stand-Alone Application: Map Stars &amp; Their Exoplanets - Create/Publish Scalable Vector Graphics Drawings in an interactive universe

 **Dowload ZIP** folder, then create a new site under inetpub/wwwroot on your computer.